Presentation of TWG

 The ‘long march’ towards evaluation professionalization in Europe is well underway.
 There is still a long way to go and the EES thematic working group has contributed to progress along this road.
 TWG members recognize that evaluation has acquired distinctive characteristics as a discipline in its own right.
 It has developed a well-defined body of knowledge, a set of specialized skills and a host of ethical guidelines.
 It displays trans-disciplinary features that allow it to support all the social sciences through a well-stocked tool kit of proven methods and processes.
 Thankfully doctrinal conflicts that held back cohesive progress in the evaluation community have largely abated and evaluation associations are growing in number and influence.

-In line with its mandate the Professionalization TWG has validated an evaluation capabilities framework and established a Voluntary Evaluator Peer Review.
-The capabilities framework lays out the knowledge, experience and dispositions required to do good evaluation work (EES Surveys).
-More information can be found at VEPR.
+In line with its mandate the Professionalization TWG has validated an evaluation capabilities framework, which lays out the knowledge, experience and dispositions required to do good evaluation work (EES Surveys).
 Robert Picciotto, The logic of evaluation professionalism, Evaluation, 17(2) 165-180, April 2011

 Objectives of TWG